 My dad died on Father’s Day 1987

-My father was a troubled soul, bipolar, a shell shocked (PTSD) veteran, alcoholic, addicted to painkillers from an injury.
-He shot himself in June 1987.
-He was in a coma for almost two weeks before he dropped his body.
-The night nurse would tell me that he was marching in his sleep.
+My father was a troubled soul, a shell shocked (PTSD) veteran, alcoholic, addicted to painkillers from an injury.
+After he shot himself, he was in a coma for almost 2 weeks before he dropped his body.
+The night nurse would tell me that he was “marching” in his sleep.
 Even in sleep he was working out his stuff.
-I began driving as Garrison Keillor’s final show of Prairie Home Companion came on.
-I’d just left my dad’s bedside at Baptist Hospital in Miami where I’d signed for him to be taken off life support.
-His wife did not want to sign without me, so I signed and within minutes he had passed.
+I left dad’s bedside at Baptist Hospital in Miami where I’d signed for him to be taken off life support and it was a cathartic 3 hours drive home north along highway AIA, the ocean drive.
+Mom held a lot of guilt that dad kept so many secrets and estranged his family, yet her choice was to stay or leave.
+She stayed as long as she could.

 When loved ones are passing, know that our consciousness links up with theirs and we are able to send them love and comfort and have the final conversations we could never have in waking life.
 Know that nothing unsaid ever needs to remain unresolved.